The worst career change mistakes to avoid

 1. Making a rash decision

 Before changing occupations, you should do a deep dive to assess why you want to leave your current one.
-“You need invest time to figure out why you’re dissatisfied and what’s going to make you more satisfied going forward,” says career-transition coach Deborah Oronzio.
+“You need to invest time to figure out why you’re dissatisfied and what’s going to make you more satisfied going forward,” says Deborah Oronzio, a career-transition coach.

 Ask yourself why you’re unhappy—and answer honestly.
 You may simply be having a bad week or a bad month—or you may just hate your boss, not your industry.